syncfusion-content/xamarin-docs/Xamarin/Cards/Events.md

 ---
 layout: post
 title: Syncfusion events in Xamarin.Forms Cards control
-description: Learn how to get the notification of CardTapped, VisibleCardIndexChanging, VisibleCardIndexChanged, Dismissing and Dismissed event in Xamarin.Cards
+description: Learn how to get the notification of CardTapped, VisibleCardIndexChanging, VisibleCardIndexChanged, Dismissing, and Dismissed event in Xamarin.Cards
 platform: xamarin
 control: Cards
 documentation: ug